jan-warchol/sensible-dotfiles/README.md

 - cool bash [settings](.config/bash/settings.sh), for example:
   - case-insensitive autocompletion,
-  - `cd` to a directory just by typing its name
+  - `cd` to a directory just by typing its name, autocorrect typos

 - [autocompletion](.config/bash/autocompletion.sh) for some of the shell aliases.